liuffy/Sleep-Defender/docs/dev-README.md

 - [ ] Start, pause, and reset the game.
 - [ ] Move their character up, down, left, and right.
 - [ ] Fire projectiles at enemy objects to destroy them.
-- [ ] Hear sound effects for:
-1. The firing of projectiles
+- [ ] Hear sound effects for the firing of projectiles
-2. Being hit by an enemy object and hitting an enemy object

 In addition, this project will include: